lornebb/Venice-Drone-website/README.md

 ### **Design Choices**

 The main colour theme was around the title bar blue, which is a muted colour that the band uses for logos.
-I then picked the theme based on that colour, using Coolers (<https://coolors.co/>) and highlted a dull but contrasting red for highlighted notes.
+I then picked the theme based on that colour, using Coolers (<https://coolors.co/>) and highlighted a dull but contrasting red for highlighted notes.

 Colour Palette